-- (i) FTP/SFTP/TFTP host address - (ii) User Name and Password in case of FTP server (user can choose to press Enter without a value to indicate TFTP server). - (iii) Timeout value (if not specified, the default value is used). - (iv) Port to use on the switch (this is an optional and is prompted only if the given switch supports it).
+(ii) User Name and Password in case of FTP server (user can choose to press Enter without a value to indicate TFTP server).

+(iv) Port to use on the switch (this is an optional and is prompted only if the given switch supports it).

-SNSC UI Equivalent: Group Operations > Deployment > Tech Support Dump firmware upload firmware upload
+SNSC UI Equivalent: Group Operations > Deployment > Tech Support Dump firmware upload